bibekdon052/GYST/README.md

 ## Step 6 — Deploy to GitHub Pages

-1. Create a new repository on [github.com](https://github.com) (e.g. `cockpit`)
+1. Create a new repository on [github.com](https://github.com) (e.g. `GYST`)
 2. Upload `index.html`, `app.html`, and `README.md` to the repo
 3. Go to **Settings → Pages**
 4. Under **Source**, select **Deploy from a branch** → `main` → `/ (root)` → **Save**
-5. GitHub will give you a URL like `https://yourusername.github.io/cockpit/`
+5. GitHub will give you a URL like `https://yourusername.github.io/GYST/`

-Your login page will be at `https://yourusername.github.io/cockpit/` and the dashboard at `.../app.html`.
+Your login page will be at `https://yourusername.github.io/GYST/` and the dashboard at `.../app.html`.

 ---